ClouDesire/docusaurus/docs/billing.md

 ### Extra-Resources Upgrades / Downgrades policies

-Customers can request upgrades/downgrades of previously purchased **pre-paid** extra-resources, by using the Clouidesire Dashboard.
+Customers can request upgrades/downgrades of previously purchased **pre-paid** extra-resources, by using the Cloudesire Dashboard.

 * upgrades are applied immediately
 * downgrades are post-poned to the first day of the next billing period